aliuly/xlpricer/NOTES.md

 - [x] Price formula should show 0 instead "" when not available
 - [x] Cloud Desc losing Validation list when repricing
   - workaround ... create a Name for the pricelist
-- [ ] As the BOM grows, performance suffers
-- [ ] Styles get lost after one run
+- [x] Styles get lost after one run
   - run using UI to generate a xlsx.
   - If an error happens and the user is sent back to the build menu
   - Clicking on "Run" again will not work because styles are no longer definable.
+- [ ] As the BOM grows, performance suffers
 - [ ] sphinx docs